 When transgender people embark on their transitioning path, they uncover a new world of philosophy, medicine, and treatments that have the potential to change their lives for the better.

 There are countless methods used to facilitate a safe and effective transition, including some medicines that may not be expected.
 While hormones are the primary point of interest for transition therapy, more trans patients seek supplementary medicines, like Finasteride, to achieve their aesthetic goals.
+It must be noted Finasteride is not an FDA medication approved for transitioning.

 Still, there are many questions surrounding Finasteride for trans individuals, and for those in need of a complete overview, we’re here to help.
-Let’s walk through the basic facts about Finasteride, how patients, both FTM and MTF, should implement the medication, and how to navigate some common risks that come with the territory.
+Let’s walk through the basic facts about Finasteride, how patients, both FTM and MTF, may implement the medication, and how to navigate some common risks that come with the territory.
 Let’s begin.

 A big advantage of Finasteride is its ease of use and simplicity.
 Just one small tablet per day is required, and no topical gels or solutions are needed to achieve results.